Redsift/build-taxi-sift-guide/README.md

 ```

 * We are addressing an extra case in our code, when we receive an input event without a value.
-Usually, that's because an email was deleted and that triggered an event to the DAG to compute again.
-To simulate that during development we can delete one files inside the _messages_ directory.
+Usually, that happens when an email gets deleted and triggers an event for the DAG to compute again.
+To simulate that during development we can delete one of the files inside the _messages_ directory.
 It can be found at:
 &lt;siftDir&gt;/sdk_runs/&lt;latestCreatedFile&gt;/&lt;nameOfDagEmailInput&gt;/messages

 ### outputs